Vegan Mushroom Pate Recipe

 Savouring the warm crusty bread with the smooth and rich faux gras is something I recall distinctly.
 Of course it was complemented with a glass of red wine!

 It is certainly not lacking in deliciousness or nutrients.
-I particularly love using these Puy Lentils, which you can buy now!
+I particularly love using these Puy Lentils.

 - 200g button mushrooms